Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Acknowledgement

 {

 }

 In the appendix, we provide additional discussions and details that are omitted in the main paper due to space limitations.
 Appendix~\ref{appendix_related_work} reviews existing methods for solving inverse problems with diffusion models under few steps, highlighting how our work is complementary to these approaches and has the potential to be combined with them.
-Appendix~\ref{appendix_detailed_decomposition} elaborates on the detailed decomposition under the proposed canonical form of the nine inverse algorithms adopted in our experiments.
+We also discuss the relation of LLE to non-stationary solvers and its possible synergy with learnable timesteps.
+Appendix~\ref{appendix_derivation} presents the derivations of the probability flow ode for posterior sampling, the main results shown in the main text, and also the analysis of solvers for inverse algorithms in the SDE form.
+Appendix~\ref{appendix_more_results} provides additional experiments on the ImageNet dataset as well as additional nine baselines, further demonstrating the generality of LLE on more challenging tasks as well as its applicability to latent-space and consistency model-based methods.
+Appendix~\ref{appendix_ablation_studies} supplements more analysis and ablation studies omitted in the main text due to space constraints.
+Appendix~\ref{appendix_detailed_decomposition} elaborates on the detailed decomposition under the proposed canonical form of all inverse algorithms adopted in our experiments.
 Appendix~\ref{appendix_ddnm_ddrm_noisy} introduces our tailored design of LLE for DDRM and DDNM on noisy linear problems, which is specifically adapted to better align with both algorithms.
 Appendix~\ref{appendix_experiments_details} describes additional experimental details, including inverse problem settings, the hyperparameter configurations of the inverse algorithms, and the optimization methods for LLE training.
 Appendix~\ref{appendix_complete_results} provides comprehensive results across CelebA-HQ and FFHQ datasets using 3, 4, 5, 7, 10, and 15 steps, covering four or five tasks (depending on the algorithm's ability to handle nonlinear problems) in both noiseless and noisy scenarios.
 Appendix~\ref{appendix_qualitive_results} presents additional qualitative results.